naveenann/oss-node-example/README.md

 ## Initializing the API
-Add the search API in the API file located in the lib/routes.js
+Add the search API in the API file located in the `lib/routes.js` under `modules.exports` function.

         app.get('/api/search/:query', api.search);

 ## Handling the API request

 The `lib/controllers/api.js` handles the search API requests node-oss-client library is used to request the documents from OpenSearchServer and return them to the API.
 Specify a valid hostname,port, protocol, login and key.
-Add these code in the top of the file.
+Add the below code at the top of the file after 'use strict'.

 ```javascript
     var oss = require('node-oss-client');